-Going to the beach and playing in its clear blue waters are activities looked forward to by almost everyone.
-Indeed, soaking up the sun and engaging in some watersports have become some sort of national pastime – a much-needed break from all those hard work.
+Going to the beach and swimming in in the ocean is an activity looked forward to by almost everyone.
+Indeed, come summertime getting out and soaking up the sun and gettin in the water has become something of national pastime – letting loose in this way often means a much-needed break from the monotony and hard work of everyday life.

 Table of Contents

-The best way to protect yourself in these conditions is to insulate yourself with a neoprene wetsuit.
+One of the best ways to protect yourself in these conditions is to insulate yourself with a neoprene wetsuit.
 With a wetsuit’s insulation, you can prevent excessive heat loss which means you can stay in the water longer and enjoy your time at the beach to the fullest.

-Of course, there are different types and brands of best wetsuits available on the market.
-Choosing the right one for you could be a headache especially if it’s your first time buying one.
-But don’t worry, we’ve come up with this best wetsuit buying guide to hopefully make things a bit clearer to you and even offer you our own suggestions of what to buy.
+Of course, there are different types and brands and types of wetsuits available on the market and deciding which one is best for you can be a headache, especially if it’s your first time buying one.
+But worry not!
+We’ve put together this wetsuit buying guide to hopefully make things a bit clearer and even offer you our own suggestions of what to buy.

-We’ve decided to introduce variety into this wetsuit roundup so you will more likely find the perfect wetsuit for you.
-This list contains different wetsuit styles, price levels and there are also products for both men and women.
-Thank a peek at what we’ve prepared for you.
+We’ll be introducing a variety or different styles of wesuits into this ultimate wetsuit roundup so you will likely find one that suits the water conditions and temperature near you.
+This list contains a few of the different wetsuit types, price levels and products for both men and women.
+Without further ado, read on for our ultimate wetsuit buyers guide!

 O'Neill Men's Reactor